Creamy Cheesy Chicken and Garlic Quinoa Bake is a comforting, gluten-free dinner recipe that's full of cheesy, garlicky flavor!

-If there was ever a time to not judge a recipe by it’s photo it’s right now.
-Right this very moment!
-Sure, this quinoa bake might look a little homely, but what it’s hiding is creamy, chicken and garlic flavored quinoa swirled with melted fontina cheese and pops of juciy tomato and green onion.
+If there was ever a time to not judge a recipe by its photo, it’s now.
+What this cheesy quinoa casserole lacks in beauty, it more than makes up for in flavor thanks to garlic-infused quinoa swirled with melted fontina cheese, chicken, and pops of juicy tomato and green onion.

 Add the quinoa to a saucepan with 2-3/4 cups boiling chicken broth then place a lid on top, turn the heat down to medium, and then simmer until the quinoa is tender and nearly all the liquid has been absorbed, 20 minutes.
 Let the pan sit off the heat for 10 minutes then remove the lid and set aside.